 Tip #2 Risk a fixed percentage amount

-One of the first instincts when market volatility increases is to also open larger positions.
-High volatility equals higher uncertainty and an increased probability of sharp counter-trend moves, which could result in larger losses, even though ultimately price does move in the expected direction.
+One of the first instincts when market volatility increases are to also open larger positions.
+High volatile markets equal higher uncertainty and an increased probability of sharp counter-trend moves, which could result in larger losses, even though ultimately price does move in the expected direction.

 Increasing risk at a time of great uncertainty is suicidal and it would be better to risk a fixed percentage amount, regardless of the market activity.
 More conservative traders choose to reduce risk when market volatility spikes, but it would be appropriate to at least keep risk at the same parameters all the time.

-To manage risk effectively, fixed risk and consistent accuracy above 50% would be the optimal approach, regardless of the high-profits illusion beginners get when prices perform wildly.
+To manage risk effectively, fixed risk and consistent accuracy above 50% would be the optimal approach, regardless of the high-profit illusion beginners get when prices perform wildly.